-Located in a magnificent seventeenth-century building, the Downtown Mexico blends colonial viceregal style with industrial minimalism and chic influenced by the local indigenous culture.
-With an upscale restaurant and a sexy roof terrace lounge the hotel attracts the stylish and smart crowd.
+Located in a magnificent seventeenth-century building in Centro Historico, the Downtown Mexico hotel balances the colonial viceregal style with industrial minimalism and smart elegance influenced by the local indigenous culture.

-Located only a short walk from the Plaza de la Constitución, it is as central a location as a Mexico City hotel could ask for.
+Located only a short walk from the Plaza de la Constitución, it is as central a location as the Mexico City hotel could ask for.

 The hotel building, superbly renovated, is one of the oldest intact residences in the area.
-Its brick façade has a solid baroque look, but inside the young local architect duo Cherem-Serrano have departed from the hotel’s colonial-era heritage, proposing a thoroughly 21st-century style.
+It’s brick façade has a solid baroque look, but inside the young local architect duo, Cherem-Serrano has departed from the hotel’s colonial-era heritage, proposing a thoroughly 21st-century style.

 Old meets new